HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ```

 - `splitDeployment` under the `openSearch` configuration controls whether the OpenSearch roles are split into manager and data pods or not.
 This configuration is set to `false` by default to ensure all roles are combined into the manager pods and no additional data pods are created.
 Change the configuration to `true` to create distinct manager data pods which can be configured individually.
-- `splitDeployment` under the `searchMiddleware` configuration controls whether the data and query load should be split between Pods or not.
+- `splitDeployment` under the `searchMiddleware` configuration controls whether the data and query load should be split between pods or not.

 ### Replicas settings
 ```yaml